okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 Eg. a particular pod can only run on a node label with "evironment" equals "development".

 More complex matching: "environment" in "development" or "qa".

+You can also use labels to tag nodes.
+Once tagged, you can use labels selectors to let pods only run on specific nodes.

+There are two steps required to run a pod on a specific set of nodes:

+1. First you tag the node
+2. Then you add a `nodeSelector` to your pod configuration